Customers

 Setting up Microsoft Teams as an internal ticketing system: A step-by-step guide

-IT teams have realized it might be easier to use MS Teams as a ticketing system rather than set up a completely new portal.
+IT teams have realized it might be easier to use MS Teams as a ticketing system rather than set up a completely new tool.
 Learn how you can implement one.

-Microsoft Teams has seen phenomenal growth as a business collaboration tool over the past few years—especially after the pandemic.
+Microsoft Teams has seen phenomenal growth as a business collaboration tool over the past few years.
 Thanks to its seamless integration with the rest of the Microsoft ecosystem, like Word, Powerpoint or other Office 365 apps, businesses quickly started seeing the productivity and cost benefits of using Microsoft Teams.

-No wonder that, as of 2024, 320 million+ monthly active users have adopted MS Teams as a powerful collaboration platform for cross-team communication.
+No wonder that, as of 2026, 75,000+ organizations have adopted MS Teams as a powerful collaboration platform for cross-team communication.

 With most internal conversations happening within Teams, it’s not uncommon for enterprises to consider using Microsoft Teams as a ticketing system.
 Employees can reach out to multiple teams, such as HR, finance, and IT, with their support queries and requests through Microsoft Teams.